 Timothy de Zeeuw

-Timothy de Zeeuw is a lecturer at International Studies and PhD candidate at LIAS.
+Timothy de Zeeuw is lecturer and PhD candidate at International Studies and PhD candidate at LIAS.

 Fields of interest

 Modern Japanese history, with a specific emphasis on Japanese imperialism and settler colonialism, comparative studies of modern colonialism and imperialism; military history

 Imperial subjects as local nationals: Official and public placing of imperial subjects in Karafuto and the South Seas Islands (Nan’yō) within the hierarchy of the Japanese empire, 1905-1941.

 Supervisors: Dr. E. Mark, Prof. dr. N. K. Wickramasinghe